 In recent years, our team has won a number of research grants, including a British Academy Research Development Award, British Academy Small Research Grants, AHRC Research Leave Grants, Wellcome Trust Research Expenses, and grants from the Franklin and Eleanor Roosevelt Institute and the Harry Truman Library.

 Two members of the Centre have been elected to Fellowships at the Rothermere American Institute at the Univeristy of Oxford, and in recent years a number of Visiting Professors have come to join us at the Centre on externally-funded programmes.

 The success that the Centre has had in research grant applications has had a positive effect on the resource materials that are available to students and staff alike here at the University.
 Most recently, for example, the Centre successfully acquired sufficient funding to allow for the purchase of 15 reels of microfilmed National Association for the Advancement of Colored People (NAACP) papers, and 12 reels of microfilmed papers of the Committee to Defend America by Aiding the Allies (CDAAA) and Fight for Freedom (FFF) for the University of Leicester Library.

-For almost a decade, the Centre has hosted the UK's premier American Studies Annual Lecture.
+For over a decade, the Centre has hosted the UK's premier American Studies Annual Lecture.
 Inaugurated in 2003, the lecture series attracts distinguished speakers from the United States, often on a subject that links closely to the research strengths of the Centre, the modules that we teach, or both.